-NFC (Near Field Communication) has been there for a while now, but still it’s underrated technology.
+NFC (Near Field Communication) has been there for a while now, but still, it’s underrated technology.
 I remember, 2 years back when I first heard about NFC, I was excited to see it in every smartphone.

 Sadly, NFC didn’t get the head-start that it needed.
 One major reason would be, lack of knowledge from our end.
-There are a lot of misconception about NFC.
+There is a lot of misconception about NFC.
 So in this article, I will clear some air about NFC security.

 What is NFC

-But considering the rise of cyber crime and credit card frauds, the first question that pops up in our mind, Is it really secure to use NFC payment?
+But considering the rise of cybercrime and credit card frauds, the first question that pops up in our mind, Is it really secure to use NFC payment?

 The answer to this is,